 Pearl Harbor Day honors the 2,403 Americans killed and 1,178 injured when Japan attacked the United States Naval Station at Pearl Harbor on December 7, 1941.
 It is a day of prayer and remembrance.

-The observance was officially designated by Congress on August 23, 1994, after a proclamation by President Bill Clinton declaring December 7 of that year the first National Pearl Harbor Remembrance Day.
+Congress officially designated the observance on August 23, 1994, after a proclamation by President Bill Clinton declaring December 7 of that year the first National Pearl Harbor Remembrance Day.

 Have a read through these questions and answers to learn more about this special day.